samlaubscher/Stellar-Drift-Game-M2/README.md

 ### **Wireframes**

-I created two wireframes for this project using Balsamiq.
+I created four wireframes for this project using Balsamiq.
 I did not want to put too much content on the screen as I was aiming for an old arcade feel, and too much would take away from this.

 * For the start screen, I wanted to present the users with a panel containing a brief overview of the game with instructions and controls, as well as a start button like most games.
 I wanted to impliment a pause or restart button but keep this low profile and in the corner.
 Audio would be playing which meant I would need a mute button, as well as a way for users to access the GitHub repository.
 The crash screen could use this same layout.